khanhduzz/python-fastAPI/README.md

 # Python FastAPI
 A FastAPI mini application to learn how to use FastAPI with SQLAlchemy and PostGreSQL.
+- Admin username: james
+- Admin password: depend on your .env setup

 # Sample Setup
 - Create a virtual environment using `virtualenv` module in python.